 Credit reports are financial records that record virtually every loan, credit card and other account.
-The Federal Reserve Bank of San Francisco explains that the information is gathered, stored and regularly updated by credit reporting agencies such as Equifax, TransUnion and Experian.
+The information is gathered, stored and regularly updated by credit reporting agencies such as Equifax, TransUnion and Experian.
 They sell it to banks and companies evaluating credit and insurance applications.
 Certain items, such as delinquencies, affect the ability of borrowers to qualify for new accounts.

-A delinquency refers to an account that is not being paid on time.
+A delinquency refers to an account that was not paid on time.
 Payments become delinquent when they are not received by the due date.
-Creditors report this information to the credit reporting agencies, which add it to the consumer's files.
-The length of the delinquency is noted, as lengthy delinquencies are more harmful to the person's credit rating.
-Late payments on multiple accounts are also very bad because the FICO credit score company states that 35 percent of a consumer's score comes from their payment behavior.
+Creditors report delinquent credit obligations to the credit reporting agencies, which add it to the consumer's files.

 Video of the Day

-Delinquencies stay on credit reports for seven years, the FTC advises.
+Delinquencies stay on credit reports for seven years.
 Lenders see them for that entire time frame and may consider them in making credit decisions.
 Recent late payments or long stretches of slow bill payments are more serious than one or two delinquencies several years ago.

 Late payments are preventable through a strict budget and prompt payment of every bill.
 Mail delays can cause late payments, so set up electronic funds transfers instead.
-Holden Lewis of the Bankrate financial information site recommends asking credit card companies to change due dates if many bills fall due at the same time.
+Consider asking credit card companies to change due dates if many bills fall due at the same time.
 Spreading payments throughout the month may reduce or eliminate delinquencies.